donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

         - label: "photography"
           url: /photography/
       permalink: /:path/:basename:output_ext
+      // I use:basename:output_ext for redirection, could be /:photography/:name/
 ```

 ## Adding Images

-I added images in my assets/images/photography folders for each gallery. as listed in my data/overwiew.yml file and configured in each of my /photography/Gallery.md files
+I added images in my /assets/images/photography/ folders for each gallery. as listed in my data/overwiew.yml file and configured in each of my /photography/Gallery.md files

 ## Data YML File